AS Saint-Étienne: A rough guide

 THE MANAGER: Veteran coach Jean-Louis Gasset stood down at the end of the season after a successful 18-month spell in charge at the Stade Geoffroy-Guichard.
 Gasset – a former assistant with the French national team – became the club’s third manager of a turbulent 2017/18 campaign but steadied the ship and guided Les Verts to the brink of a European place.
 Last term, they were hardly out of the top four after Christmas, but the 65-year-old is now set for a break from the game.
 His right-hand man, Ghislain Printant, has been linked with the vacancy, as has former Leicester City boss Claude Puel.

-THE PLAYERS: In Mathieu Debuchy and Rémy Cabella, Saint-Étienne possess two players United supporters will recognise immediately.
-Right back Debuchy spent a year and a half on Tyneside before moving to Arsenal, where he remained until January 2018.
+THE PLAYERS: In Mathieu Debuchy, Saint-Étienne possess a player United supporters will recognise immediately.
+The right back spent a year and a half on Tyneside before moving to Arsenal, where he remained until January 2018.
 34 next month, he struck four times in Ligue 1 last season.
-Cabella, meanwhile, only scored once during his solitary season at St. James’ Park, but will return to his former stomping ground on the back of an impressive campaign with Les Verts, for whom he netted ten goals in all competitions.
+Another former Magpies player, Rémy Cabella, has just left the club, having joined Russian side FC Krasnodar in July.
+He only scored once during his solitary season at St. James’ Park, but enjoyed an impressive 2018/19 campaign with Les Verts, for whom he netted ten goals in all competitions.

 Saint-Étienne’s regular ‘keeper last season was Stéphane Ruffier, who has clocked up more than 300 appearances since arriving at the Stade Geoffroy-Guichard from Monaco.
 As well as Debuchy, regulars in the backline included Timothée Kolodziejczak, skipper Loïc Perrin and Neven Subotic.
 Frenchman Kolodziejczak has already played in Spain, Germany and Mexico and has also turned out for Les Verts’ fierce rivals, Lyon.
 Club stalwart Perrin – a centre half – has spent his entire career with his hometown side, while former Serbian international Subotic joined Saint-Étienne after a decade at Borussia Dortmund.
 Another defender worth looking out for – assuming he stays at the club – is teenager William Saliba.
 The French Under-19 international only made his debut in September but has been hotly tipped to join Arsenal this summer.